intact-portal/intact-portal-documentation/documentation/user-guide/advanced-search.md

 ## MIQL Syntax

-* Use OR or space ' ' to search for ANY of the terms in a field, enclosed with brackets ()
+* Use OR or space ' ' to search for ANY of the terms in a field, enclosed within brackets ()

-* Use AND if you want to search for those interactions where ALL of your terms are found, enclosed with brackets ()
+* Use AND if you want to search for those interactions where ALL of your terms are found, enclosed within brackets ()

 * Use quotes (") if you look for a specific phrase (group of terms that must be searched together) or terms containing special characters that may otherwise be interpreted by our query engine (eg. '-' in idA or idB)